Servire in Italian

 Mi serve una valigia nuova, la mia si è rotta.

-I need new luggage, mine broke.
+I need a new luggage, mine broke.

 Ti serve questo libro per l’esame?